 Sensitive information is subject to stricter requirements under the Privacy Act 1988.

-We will work to protect your personal and sensitive information in accordance with the Australian Privacy Principles and the Privacy Act 1988.
+3. We will work to protect your personal and sensitive information in accordance with the Australian Privacy Principles and the Privacy Act 1988.

 1. We collect, hold, use and disclose personal and/or sensitive information for the following purposes:

-- to provide you with/administer the products and services you request;
+- to provide our products and services;

 - for any purpose related to the above.

-- We may de-identify the information in your Account and your Rewards Profile and share it with third parties on an aggregate basis.
+2. We may de-identify the information in your Account and your Rewards Profile and share it with third parties on an aggregate basis.
 For the purposes of this provision, ‘Aggregate basis’ means the information of many members is combined to form one measurement or quantity that cannot be used to identify any person.
 For example, a client may be told that their advertising campaign is going to be received by 1,000 members between 18 and 25 years of age, and received by 500 members between 25 and 45 years of age.

-- We may use or disclose personal information we hold about you for the purpose of direct marketing.
+1.We may use or disclose personal information we hold about you for the purpose of direct marketing.
 Direct marketing means that we can use your personal information to provide you with information on our products and services that may interest you.
 This may take the form of emails, SMS, mail or other forms of communication, in accordance with the Spam Act and the Privacy Act.

-- You will receive direct marketing emails from us whether as a direct result of data profiling, or general blanket direct marketing.
+2.You will receive direct marketing emails from us whether as a direct result of data profiling, or general blanket direct marketing.
 If you wish to opt-out of receiving marketing information or any communication from us altogether, you can email us on firstname.lastname@example.org or by selecting the appropriate option on our website or at the foot of the email.
 Your op-out of receiving direct marketing material will not affect other membership features, but you may miss out on promotions or other opportunities.

-- The personal and sensitive information we collect generally consists of name, physical address, date of birth, gender, social media accounts, occupation, education, contact details (including telephone, and e-mail), the actual image of the identification document (e.g. passport, driver’s license, utility bills, Identification Information such as License/passport number, expiry date etc. We will also collect and maintain your specific purchase transactions completed in third party platform(s) for INCNT allocation and verification purposes.
+1.The personal and sensitive information we collect generally consists of name, physical address, date of birth, gender, social media accounts, occupation, education, contact details (including telephone, and e-mail), the actual image of the identification document (e.g. passport, driver’s license, utility bills, Identification Information such as License/passport number, expiry date etc.)See section 3 below for more details.

-- We are required to identify you in various situations, include but not limited to, allocating any reward, crypto currency, ensure correct redemption payment etc. Anti-money laundering laws may require us to sight and/or record details of certain documents (i.e. photographic and non-photographic documents such as drivers’ licence, passport, birth certificate) in order to meet the standards set under those laws.
+2.We are required to identify you in various situations, include but not limited to, allocating any reward, crypto currency, ensure correct redemption payment etc. Anti-money laundering laws may require us to sight and/or record details of certain documents (i.e. photographic and non-photographic documents such as drivers’ licence, passport, birth certificate in order to meet the standards set under those laws.

-- We will only collect personal information about you directly from you (rather than someone else), unless it is unreasonable or impracticable to do so.
+1.We will only collect personal information about you directly from you (rather than someone else, unless it is unreasonable or impracticable to do so.
 For example, in order to verify your identity, we will need to collect information from a third party such as a digital identity service provider and other sources we deem fit and necessary.

-- We may collect information when you:
+2.We may collect information when you:

-- download/Install/have not objected to the “use” of our Applications/toolbars/plug-in/Add on/Cookies on all your devices (e.g. personal computers, laptop computers, tablets, smartphones etc).
+- download/Install/have not objected to the “use” of our Applications/toolbars/plug-in/Add on/Cookies on all your devices (e.g. personal computers, laptop computers, tablets, smartphones et.
 The definition of “use” may include passive “use” such as allowing the toolbar/cookies running in the background;

-- communicate with us through phone calls, correspondence, email, update your personal information online or when you share information with us from other social applications, services or websites; or
+- communicate with us through phone calls, correspondence, email, update your personal information online or when you share information with us from other social applications, services or websites;

 - fill out a membership application form with us, complete a survey (including electronically) or provide further information to support your membership application or as otherwise requested by us e.g. sharing of social network/media (e.g. Facebook, Linkedin, Twitter etc).

-- make purchase(s) through our dedicated URL from the relevant merchant.
+- make purchase(s) through our dedicated URL from the relevant merchant;

 - authorise Incent Loyalty under this policy to perform ID verification Independent identification verification service.
 The verification service provider may have access to various government or non- government registers to which Incent Loyalty does not have direct access.

-- The entities we may exchange your personal information with include but are not limited to:
+1.The entities we may exchange your personal information with include but are not limited to:

 - affiliated product and service providers and external product and service providers for whom we act as agent;

-- external product or service providers that help us to provide our services, including supporting systems or
+- external product or service providers that help us to provide our services, including supporting systems or applications;

 - auditors/consultants we appoint to ensure the integrity of our operations;

-- any person acting on your behalf, including your solicitor, settlement agent, accountant, executor,administrator,
+- any person acting on your behalf, including your solicitor, settlement agent, accountant, executor,administrator, trustee, guardian or attorney;

 - other persons, including government agencies, regulatory bodies and law enforcement agencies, or as required, authorised or permitted by law;

-- other organisations who in conjunction with us provide products and services (so that they may provide their products
+- other organisations who in conjunction with us provide products and services (so that they may provide their products and services to you);

 - service providers with whose applications we have integrated; and